alexehrlich/BerlinerFeuerwehr_DataVisualizer/README.md

 # Berlin Feuerwehr Regional Mission Visualization

-This project automatically downloads all available regional mission data and groups districts to then plot a graphical representation of the mission frequency per year in proprtional circles on the berlin map.
+This project automatically groups districts to then plot a graphical representation of the mission frequency per year in proprtional circles on the berlin map.
+The data in the repository is from January-17-2025.
+Its included to make a fast execution possible.
-The map is a public available shapefile of Berlin.
-The location data is retreived by OpenStreetMAp.org via geopy.

-On the first execution the geo data for every district is fetched which takes a while.
-The data is then stored.
-The next executions won't need to fetch the data and will be much faster.
+To fetch the newest data run `make fetch_data.
+This automatically graps all available regional data.
+This may take a while.
+This data is then stored in merged_mission_count.csv so the next execution takes this data again.

-DISCLAIMER: The fetched Geo data might not fit the actual location from the data.
-A few locations like Parkviertel are not found.
+***DISCLAIMER: The fetched Geo data might not fit the actual location from the data.
+A few locations like Parkviertel are not found.***

 ## Demo